Slip and Fall Attorney

 - The property owners did know the dangerous condition existed but did not attempt to address it

-Your Local Slip and Fall Attorney
+Experienced Slip and Fall Attorneys

-Sometimes slip and fall accidents are a result of negligence other times they are simply accidental.
+Sometimes slip and fall accidents are a result of negligence, other times they are simply accidental.
 This distinction is crucial when it comes to whether or not the property owner is liable.
 If you’ve been injured in a slip and fall accident on someone else’s property and would like advice, contact us.
-We have slip and fall attorneys all throughout Oregon and Washington who can represent your case and help you determine the best path forward.Back to Personal Injury Law
+We have slip and fall attorneys throughout Oregon and Washington who can represent your case and help you determine the best path forward.Back to Personal Injury Law